chipsalliance/firrtl-spec/spec.md

 ## Property Types

 FIRRTL property types represent information about the circuit that is not hardware.
-This is useful to capture domain specific knowledge and design intent alongside the hardware description within the same FIRRTL.
+This is useful to capture domain-specific knowledge and design intent alongside the hardware description within the same FIRRTL.

 Property types cannot affect hardware functionality or the hardware ABI.
-They cannot be used in any hardware types, including aggregates.
+They cannot be used in any hardware types, including aggregates and references.
 They only exist to augment the hardware description with extra information.

-Handling of property types is completely implementation defined.
+Handling of property types is completely implementation-defined.
 A valid FIRRTL compiler implementation may do anything with property types as long as the existence of property types does not affect hardware functionality or the hardware ABI.
 For example, it is valid to drop property types from the IR